eazrael/klipper/docs/Config_Reference.md

 #spi_software_miso_pin:
 #   See the "common SPI settings" section for a description of the
 #   above parameters.
 #data_rate:
 #   Date rate for the interal temperature sensor.
 Range 0 - 9.
 Defaults to 4.
+#report_time:
+#    Update interval in seconds for each sensor.
+Defaults to 0.3s.
+Should match
+#   the sensor count and their data rates.
 ```

 Additionally the internal thermometer can be accessed by declaring a sensor_type